-- (h) if the order is an FVRO or VRO, the effects of sections 14 and 62E relating to firearms; and - (ha) if the order is an FVRO, the effect of the Domestic Violence Orders (National Recognition) Act 2017; - (i) that counselling and support services may be of assistance, and where appropriate, the court is to refer the person to specific services. - (2) If a person to whom an explanation is to be given under subsection (1) does not readily understand English, or the court is not satisfied that the person understood the explanation, the court is, as far as practicable, to arrange for someone else who is 16 years of age or older to give the explanation to the person in a way that the person can understand. - (3) If - (a) a person referred to in subsection (1)(a) or (b) is not present in court when the order is made; or - (b) it is not practicable for the court to give the explanation at the time the restraining order is made, then the registrar is to cause a document containing the explanation to be -
+- (h) if the order is an FVRO or VRO, the effects of sections 14, 14A and 62E relating to firearms and explosives; and - (ha) if the order is an FVRO, the effect of the Domestic Violence Orders (National Recognition) Act 2017; - (i) that counselling and support services may be of assistance, and where appropriate, the court is to refer the person to specific services. - (2) If a person to whom an explanation is to be given under subsection (1) does not readily understand English, or the court is not satisfied that the person understood the explanation, the court is, as far as practicable, to arrange for someone else who is 18 years of age or older to give the explanation to the person in a way that the person can understand. - (2A) However, a person giving an explanation under subsection (2) must not be a person of a class prescribed in the regulations. - (3) If - (a) a person referred to in subsection (1)(a) or (b) is not present in court when the order is made; or - (b) it is not practicable for the court to give the explanation at the time the restraining order is made, then the registrar is to cause a document containing the explanation to be -